churi01/Emotion-Based-Music-Generation-from-Nava-Rasas-in-Indian-Classical-Music/README.md

 and then will detect the facial emotions
 ![Screenshot (9)](https://github.com/churi01/Emotion-Based-Music-Generation-from-Nava-Rasas-in-Indian-Classical-Music/assets/146198146/1b280f89-f029-4826-8ceb-1d03b72ba4fe)
 ![Screenshot (5)](https://github.com/churi01/Emotion-Based-Music-Generation-from-Nava-Rasas-in-Indian-Classical-Music/assets/146198146/cc301247-ffd1-474b-8204-b3d4b640f6de)
-and based on it you can search or use "recommed songs from youtube" button to search songs on youtube, "play random songs from the database" based on emotion detected ,which is not provided here but, if you are willing to do this project you can connect me on linkedin and l will provide you the drive link for it
+and based on it you can search or use "Recommed songs from youtube" button to search songs on youtube, play random songs button i.e "Shuffle songs from database" based on emotion detected ,which is not provided here but, if you are willing to do this project you can connect me on linkedin and l will provide you the drive link for it
 ![Screenshot (7)](https://github.com/churi01/Emotion-Based-Music-Generation-from-Nava-Rasas-in-Indian-Classical-Music/assets/146198146/36581f61-e1e4-4e17-ac00-ef4bc3faee71)
-and lastly use the "music generation button" to generate music with the help of mido module according to emotion detected.
+and lastly use the "Generate music" button to generate music with the help of mido module according to emotion detected.
 (The notes provided in the third button are piano notes).
 ![Screenshot (8)](https://github.com/churi01/Emotion-Based-Music-Generation-from-Nava-Rasas-in-Indian-Classical-Music/assets/146198146/18905856-007f-4c7e-a652-1c06ac4fdbec)